Employee Engagement-Everything You Need to Know

 2. Higher Retention

 A 2017 report by Gallup shows that 51% of workers are planning to leave their current jobs.
-This is due to lack of appreciation and recognition.
-Employees rarely leave a company when they feel appreciated for their work.
+This is due to a lack culture of recognition in the workplace.
+Always remember, employees rarely leave a company when they feel appreciated for their work.

 3. Rise in Profitability